 Now that you know a lap stand is essential to your next cross stitch project, how do you find the right one for you?

-What to look for in a Cross Stitch Lap Stand
+Cross Stitch Lap Stand Features

 Just as there is a wide range of choices in cross stitch lap stands, so, too, are there considerations to keep in mind when searching for your perfect embroidery hoop.
 The best solution for you will be based upon how you intend to use it most, the type of projects you’ll be working on, and the space you’ll need.